streamich/react-use/docs/useTimeoutFn.md

 - automatically cancel timeout on cancel;
 - automatically reset timeout on delay change;
 - reset function call will cancel previous timeout;
 - timeout will NOT be reset on function change.
 It will be called within the timeout, you have to reset it on your own when needed.

+`useDebounceFn` is an alias for `useTimeoutFn`.

 ## Usage